PlugAndTrade/vault-certificateissuer/README.md

  * `MIN_REISSUE_TIME` Wait at leat `MIN_REISSUE_TIME` seconds between issue requests, default: `60`.
  * `RETRY_INTERVAl` Interval, in seconds, between retries if Vault is inaccessible or failed to issue certificate, default: `20`.
  * `SOCKET_TIMEOUT` Interval, in milliseconds, between connection attempts to the unix domain socket, default `1000`.

+The service will wait for a socket at `/tmp/cert/certs.sock`.